 - Observing interview process and shadowing HR Director in day to day activities

-- Learning how to troubleshoot IT issues and resolve service requests
+- Troubleshooting IT issues and resolving service requests

 - Providing technical support in person and over the phone as needed